panoply/vscode-liquid/readme.md

 ### Ignoring Code and/or Files

 You can skip formatting on files, directories and code input a few different ways.
 If you are using workspace/user settings for configuration then you can pass a glob list of paths relative to the projects root using the `liquid.format.ignore[]` option.
-Folks leveraging the `.liquidrc` file for defining beautification rules can use the `format.ignore[]` option.
+Folks leveraging the `.liquidrc` file for defining beautification rules can use the `format.ignore[]` setting.

-In addition to path ignores, users can also take advantage of Æsthetic [inline control](https://github.com/panoply/esthetic#inline-control) comments for skipping blocks of code and files from beautification.
+In addition to path ignores, users can also take advantage of Æsthetic [inline control](https://github.com/panoply/esthetic#inline-control) comments and skipping blocks of code or files from beautification.

 <strong>Ignoring Blocks</strong><br>